jsawatzky/npm-jenkins-agent/README.md

 # NPM Jenkins Agent

-A simple Jenkins agent docker image that has NPM installed based on the Alpine image.
+A simple Jenkins agent docker image that has NPM installed based on the jsawatzky/jenkins-agent image.